 Sanctuary Visual issued a triple disc DVD of Bruce Dickinson in the summer of 2006.
 Billed as the definitive Dickinson package it included over six hours of videos and live performances, and previously unreleased and archive material.
 Dickinson, Ian Anderson of Jethro Tull and others performed live at the Canterbury Rocks At Christmas on-site in England to raise money for the structure’s cathedral in 2011.

 In 2013, Bruce Dickinson told the Norwegian newspaper VG that he would premiere his one-man talking tour in Oslo, Norway in November.
 The show would be based around the Iron Maiden: Flight 666 film and include audience Q&A. Dickinson continued his spoken word tour on and off and again in 2021.
 He would also have a podcast.
 Dickinson and Jethro Tull’s Ian Anderson were planning a project and performances together in 2022.
+Bruce Dickinson and Orquestra Sinfônica Do Estado De São Paul were to perform Jon Lord of Deep Purple’s Concerto For Group And Orchestra on a four-date tour of Brazil in April 2023.
+Concerto For Group And Orchestra was also performed at the Palais Montcalm in Quebec City, Canada in 2019.

 BRUCE DICKINSON - ACCIDENT OF BIRTH - CMC INTERNATIONAL